nikkijuk/camunda-playground/README.md

 Managing rules is evidently good idea if there's thousands of them.
 At that point it might even be mandatory formalize rules and save them to repository to fight against accidental complexity.

-## BPM engine as controlling components
+## BPM engine as controlling component

 Balance between independent modules and central control of processes might be hard to find.